YankeeChen/devicedescriptiongenerator/README.md

 `-IRIMapping <IRIMapping1,IRIMapping2,IRIMapping3...>` e.g. http://purl.oclc.org/NET/ssnx/ssn,file:ontologies/WM30Ontology/SSN.owl;http://purl.oclc.org/NET/ssnx/qu/qu,file:ontologies/WM30Ontology/qu.owl
 is optional and states ontology IRIs to document IRIs mapping.
 Mappings are splitted by semicolon whereas ontology IRI and document IRI within each mapping are splitted by comma.

-`-devNumber <NUMBER>`
+`-objNumber <NUMBER>`
-is optional and states the number of device descriptions; 1 by default.
+is optional and states the number of object descriptions; 1 by default.

 `-outputFilePath <PATH>`
-is optional and states a local path that relates to the output ontology that describes device descriptons; instancedata/DeviceDescription<NUMBER>.rdf by default.
+is optional and states a local path that relates to the output ontology that describes object descriptons; instancedata/ObjectDescription<NUMBER>.rdf by default.

 `-ramSeed <SEED>`
-is optional and states random seed used for random device description generation; 0 by default.
+is optional and states random seed used for random object description generation; 0 by default.

 `-newIndividualProbability <PROBABILITY>`
 is optional and states the probability of creating an OWL named individual; 0.5 by default.